aws/containers-roadmap/preview-programs/eks-windows-preview/README.md

 **Note:** The assets and instructions in this repository folder are offered as part of a _public preview_ program administered by AWS.

-Using the instructions and assets in this repository folder as well as running Windows Server EC2 instances (worker nodes) with Amazon EKS is governed as a preview program under the [AWS Terms of Service](https://aws.amazon.com/service-terms/).
+Using the instructions and assets in this repository folder as well as running Windows Server EC2 instances (worker nodes) with Amazon EKS is governed as a preview program under the [AWS Service Terms](https://aws.amazon.com/service-terms/).

 #### Contents
 * [Before you begin](#before-you-begin)